coleygroup/openretro/README_serving.md

 ```
 Note that the reactants may be duplicated since different templates can give the same reactants.

-* For template-free models (Transformer and RetroXpert)
+* For Transformer, RetroXpert and LocalRetro
 ```
 List[{
     "reactants": List[str], list of top k proposed reactants,